Aegizz/Public-Reflection/Reflection.md

 They did however find another problem that we had not considered which was that we are not timing out users.
 They also mentioned a lack of modular structure being an issue with our code, which we don't think is a valid point, but they also suggested improving our documentation, which we provided plenty of.
 This suggests that the documentation may have not been helpful for users.
 The documentation should have been either trimmed down to include the important features and functions, or provide details on other functions that were not documented.
 These changes would have helped reviewers follow our code better and understand the structure of our repository.

 Overall, the peer review was somewhat useful as it made us think about some vulnerabilities we had not considered during development.
 On the other hand, it did not provide any solutions to fixing security vulnerabilities in our implementation and it seems like the vulnerabilities detected might have been generated using AI as some of the descripitions about the vulnerabilities don't seem entirely relevant to our implementation.

-It also provided no details on processes used for testing and if they even managed to get the implementation running on their system.
+## Reflection on Feedback we Wrote

+All four of us provided feedback for three other groups, but we are only going to mention three peer reviews which we gave feedback for.

+### Feedback for Isaac Joynes
+We provided feedback to Isaac Joynes' group (no group members were provided in the ReadMe).
+We provided their group with seven different vulnerabilities.
+These were no handling of invalid JSON messages on server, private keys stored unencrypted, insecure websockets leading to sniffing packets in plaintext, no authentication of users using RSA signatures, no counter implemented to prevent replay attacks, file upload vulnerabilities including XSS vulnerability and sniffing the curl command packet and obtaining files names of other user's files.
+Along with identifying the vulnerabilities, we also provided suggestions of how to solve these vulnerabilities.
+The full detailed feedback provided can all be seen in **Appendix 10**.

+Isaac's groups submission contained helpful and concise documentation for using their implementation, so there weren't any challenges in using their implementation, finding vulnerabilities and providing them with feedback.
+The biggest challenge we faced was understanding how the HTTP server used for file sharing worked.
+To overcome this issue, we looked online into the library they were using called aiohttp, which showed us that we could not modify the server to exploit it with RCE.

 # Appendix

-**Appendix 1: RSA:**
+## Appendix 1: RSA:
 ```
 Asymmetric encryption and decryption is performed with RSA.